 No enemy legion has ever breached the great walls and gatehouses of Parrius, nor have foreign armies prevailed to win a single footfall on its blessed streets.
 Avalon's third great city is oft accounted first among equals and certainly it is a symbol that drives the ambition of all Parrians whose passionate hearts hold their homeland the proud embodiment of freedom, a truth emblazoned - no matter the ebb and flow of worldly events - on Avalon history for over half a thousand years.

-The City of Parrius has chosen Malhavok, god of the storm as City Patron and divine guardian.
+The City of Parrius has chosen Ashvani, goddess of the moon as City Patron and divine guardian.

 Bad Tempre, the Rainmaker is a Admiral of Parrius.